Anabolic steroids

 - delayed puberty in males

-Anabolic steroids can also be prescribed to replace muscle lost because of conditions such as cancer or AIDS, or to treat types of breast cancer and anaemia.
+Anabolic steroids can also be prescribed to replace muscle lost because of conditions such as cancer or AIDS, or to treat some types of breast cancer and anaemia.

 Some competitive athletes, body builders and people who need strong muscles for their work take anabolic steroids to: